OnStepX ConfiguratorOnStep Configuration Generator

 Rate limit hit

 If the service enforces rate limits (default: 10 builds/hour/IP), wait an hour.
-If you're iterating heavily, set up a local PlatformIO checkout: clone hjd1964/OnStepX, drop your Config.h in, pio run -e <env>.
+If you're iterating heavily, set up a local PlatformIO checkout: clone the upstream that matches the firmware you're building — hjd1964/OnStepX, hjd1964/SmartHandController, or hjd1964/SmartWebServer — drop your Config.h in, pio run -e <env>.

 12 · FAQ

-Whatever you type in the OnStepX source field on the Compile & Flash tab — defaults to main (latest).
+Whatever you type in the Source ref field on the Compile & Flash tab — defaults to main (latest).
+The upstream repo it resolves against depends on the mode (OnStepX, SHC, or SWS).
 The live preview under the field shows the exact commit.
-See Picking an OnStepX version.
+See Picking an upstream version.

 Is my Config.h sent anywhere permanent?